|Values are valid only on day of printing.|

-This major histocompatibility coded class I antigen is associated with ankylosing spondylitis, juvenile rheumatoid arthritis, and Reiter’s syndrome.
+This major histocompatibility coded class I antigen is associated with ankylosing spondylitis, juvenile rheumatoid arthritis, and Reiter syndrome.
 The mechanism of the association is not understood but probably is that of linkage disequilibrium.

 There is an increased prevalence of HLA-B27 in certain rheumatic diseases, particularly ankylosing spondylitis.

-Assisting in the diagnostic process of ankylosing spondylitis, juvenile rheumatoid arthritis, and Reiter’s syndrome
+Assisting in the diagnostic process of ankylosing spondylitis, juvenile rheumatoid arthritis, and Reiter syndrome

 Approximately 8% of the normal population carries the HLA-B27 antigen.

-Orders received for SSO1/84472 HLA/SSO Class I Molecular Phenotype, Blood or DISI/89185 HLA Class I Molecular Typing Disease Association (which provides data on all HLA Class I low-resolution antigens, including B27) and LY27B/9648 HLA-B27, Blood will be questioned due to test overlap.
+Orders received for both this test and SSO1 / HLA Class I Molecular Phenotype, Blood or DISI / HLA Class I Molecular Typing Disease Association (which provides data on all HLA Class I low-resolution antigens, including B27) will be questioned due to test overlap.
 This HLA-B27 test is best used alone if a particular disease such as ankylosing spondylitis is under consideration.